Software documentation for management, scheduling, and optimization of field operations

 Let’s add a chart:

-In the right sidebar Visualization, click on Pie Chart
+In the right sidebar Visualizations, click on Pie Chart

-When you click on a chart present on your report, you access its configuration:
+When you click on a chart present in your report, you access its configuration:

 fields used, calculation mode (count, sum, etc.), and display (title, labels, colors)